Dai-Wenhan/dai-wenhan.github.io/notes.md

-## Notes for the Generals
+## Studying Notes Repository

-This page collects some of my handwritten or TeXed notes, which are intentionally oriented to prepare the qualifying exams.
+This page collects some of my handwritten or TeXed notes; most of them are intentionally oriented to prepare the qualifying exams.
 The notes come from a variety of sources, such as certain books and papers or the course notes of others.

+### Arithmetic Geometry

-### General Algebraic Geometry
+### Algebraic Geometry

 This part mainly refers to an MIT course by [Kiran Kedlaya](https://kskedlaya.org).